How to Help a Non-Weight Bearing Mom with Christmas Dinner

 3. Allow Others To Participate

 Remember when Aunt Hilda asked if she could bring anything last year?
 And your mother said, no no, I’ve got it!
 This year, whenever anyone asks what they can bring, give them an assignment!
-Perhaps save the turkey for yourself and let others bring the mashed potatoes, yams, pies and other goodies.
+Perhaps save the turkey for yourself and let others bring the mashed potatoes, yams, pies, and other goodies.
 Just because mom usually does all the work doesn’t mean she has to every year.
 It might even be a new tradition everyone enjoys.

 4. Change It

 Sure, you’re all used to a big meal, and you have a vision in mind when it comes to the Thanksgiving meal, but does it really have to be that way this year?
 Mom can’t cook.
-You can’t make a huge meal like she does.
+You can’t make a huge meal as she does.
 But can you boil water?
 Maybe you can make spaghetti or something else you feel capable of whipping up.
-It’s a change, but the important thing is that your family is together and you have plenty of reason to be thankful.
+It’s a change, but the important thing is that your family is together and you have plenty of reasons to be thankful.

 5. Go Out